 Snowman Garland

 String together a garland of paper snowmen to drape across a mantelpiece.
 It’s a simple yet delightful way to add a handmade touch to your winter decorations.
+You can even mix them with beautiful paper snowflakes for a complete frosty display.

 Pine Cone Bird Feeders